wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 - PV asset informations:
     - Name of the production device
     - A unique identifier
-    - Address where it is installed (optional if GPS coordinates are provided)
+    - Address of the site where it is installed (optional if GPS coordinates are provided)
     - GPS coordinates of the installation (optional if full address is provided, as it will be inferred from it)
     - Rated power (kWp)
-    - Date when the commercial operation of the system started
+    - Date when the PV panel started generating power on the site

 - Grid connection information for the site:
     - Grid region type (e.g. "market-bidding zone")